 Calcitriol can be taken orally as capsules to treat certain bone problems.
 Information on this use can be found in our separate medicine leaflet Calcitriol capsules.

 To make sure that this is the right treatment for you, before you start using calcitriol ointment it is important that your doctor knows:

 - If you have been told you have a form of psoriasis known as erythrodermic or pustular psoriasis.
-This is because more severe forms of psoriasis like these should only be treated with close supervision of a skin specialist doctor.
+This is because more severe forms of psoriasis like these should only be treated with the close supervision from a skin specialist doctor.

 - If you have been told you have high calcium levels in your blood, or if your body has problems processing calcium.